rainbowdashlabs/sql-java/docs/en/03/data_consistency/checks.md

 Checks are also very important when ensuring that a value in a column meets certain requirements.

 You already know some checks.
 Every time we used `CONSTRAINT` we added a check.
-For example in our [foreign key] (foreign_keys.md) or in our [primary key](dev/private/java/!tutorial/basicsql-pages/docs/en/03/data_consistency/primary_keys.md). `NOT NULL` is an inline check as well.
+For example in our [foreign key](foreign_keys.md) or in our [primary key](../03/data_consistency/primary_keys.md).
+`NOT NULL` is an inline check as well.
 But there is actually more!
 We can also add manual checks ourselves.

 Time to enhance our money table even more, by adding a check which ensures that money is always equal or greater than 0, which will ensure that we never have a negative amount of money.

 ```sql
 CREATE TABLE money